The online Comment window has expired

 • Default_avatar

-Deb Levine over 7 years ago
+Deb Levine almost 8 years ago

 This decision to approve a 26-story tower shows a blatant disregard by the Current City Council members of their constituents.
 The developers are the largest COMMERCIAL developers in Massachusetts.
 Our City Council is voting in the interests of these outside developers over their constituents.